erikaduan/aws_notes/README.md

 # Create user groups with different S3 bucket access policies
 Log in via your `admin_<name>` IAM account to create more user groups.
 You can use the IAM console or CloudShell to create:
 + An `engineer` user group for individuals with `GET` and `PUT` access to all S3 and Glue resources.
-+ A `analyst` user group for individuals with `GET` access to specific S3 buckets and `GET` and `PUT` access to EC2 instances, Sagemaker, ECS and EKS.
++ A `analyst` user group for individuals with `GET` access to all S3 buckets and `PUT` access for objects from specific S3 access points.
+This user group also has `GET` and `PUT` access to all EC2 instances, Sagemaker, Lambda and ECS.

-We ideally want to separate data engineering and data analysis work components by S3 bucket access policies.
-When accessing AWS from a private external environment, we would also want to restrict data migration tasks to a limited group of individuals i.e. the `engineer` user group.
+We ideally want to separate data engineering and data analysis work components using IAM user group-based policies.
+When accessing AWS from a private external environment, we need to restrict data migration tasks to a limited group of individuals i.e. the `engineer` user group.
 ![](/figures/aws_s3_access.svg)

 To create an `engineer` user group: